 What Is 2C Type Hair?

 The shape of your hair is determined by the way the hair follicles grow.
-Wavy hair – i.e., type 2 hair – is formed when the hair follicle is slightly tilted.
+Wavy hair – i.e., type 2 hair – is formed when the hair folliclei XThe shaft of the epidermis through which hair grows is known as the follicle.
+It is found in the skin’s dermal layer. is slightly tilted.
 2C type hair is extremely wavy but not coily.
 The S-shape bends in the hair start off at the roots.
 These waves are defined and thick.
 The bends are looser and wider than the tighter structure of curly hair.

 Is 2C Hair Curly?

 2C Hair is mainly wavy.
 This hair has S-shaped bends that form at the roots and are more open and loose when compared to curly hair.
 The waves of 2C hair are not gentle or lightly tousled.
+The waves are often called 2C curly hair, despite their wavy nature.
 Women who have 2C hair have similar hair problems to those with curly hair, like frizz, static, tangles, and difficulty in maintaining definition.

 Read on to know how you can improve your hair texture, feel, and appearance by giving it the right care.